 At this point, you should reflect on why you want to cut ties with your current customer service provider.
 If you’re willing to consider a re-negotiation with them, you may need to talk about the project’s flaws and how they can be fixed.
 It may be possible to start again with an improved strategy rather than subject your business and your employees to a drastic shift.

 Nonetheless, if you still end up switching to a different provider, make sure that it s for the right reasons.
 Carefully weigh the pros and cons and think about what will be best for your brand in the long run.

 Another way to minimize disruptions is to temporarily execute your services in-house.
-The biggest drawback here, however, is that it will put an added burden to your staff, so you need to consider that as well.
+The biggest drawback here, however, is that it will put an added burden on your staff, so you need to consider that as well

 Forging new business partnerships can be challenging, and this is another thing to consider when switching to a new provider.
 It requires a lot of time and effort to be able to nurture healthy professional relationships.
 You have to spend more time to really get to know the people you’ll be working with to make sure that their principles and performance standards can help you reach your goals.